Use Strong Passwords

 desktop and phone icon

-Set it Up
+Set Up Two-Factor Authentication

 When you enable two-step verification, any time you use your account on a new device, an authorization code will come to your phone.
 Without the code, a password thief cannot take control of your account.
 It is the single best way to protect your account from cyber criminals.
 Two-step is available for most services at Harvard and beyond.